Dmitry426/ETL/README.md

 ```
 # Notes
 - Config validation through pydantic
-- By default exponentioal backoff max_time=60
-- Loger logs all conection erros to  a separate es.log file
+- Loger logs all everything  to  a separate es.log  volume ..
+So  you can mount this logging volume to Filebit
-- Etl index automatically uploaded from index.json on first migration if not exist